Ramones (album): Artwork and packaging

 Initially, the Ramones wanted an album cover similar to Meet the Beatles!
 (1964) and subsequently had pictures taken in that style by Danny Fields but Sire was dissatisfied with the results.
-The art direction was by Toni Wadler and, according to cartoonist John Holmstrom, the "Meet The Beatles" cover idea came out "horribly".
-Wadler later chose a photo by Roberta Bayley, a photographer for Punk magazine for the cover.
+The art direction was by Toni Wadler and, according to cartoonist John Holmstrom, the Meet The Beatles cover idea came out "horribly".
+Wadler later chose a photo by Roberta Bayley, a photographer for Punk magazine, for the cover.
 The black and white photograph on the front of the album was originally in an issue of Punk.

 The cover photo features (from left to right) Johnny, Tommy, Joey and Dee Dee Ramone, staring at the camera with blank faces.
-They are all wearing ripped/faded blue jeans and leather jackets, standing upright against the brick wall of a private community garden called Albert's Garden, located in the Bowery neighborhood of New York City between the Bowery and Second Street.
+They are all wearing ripped and faded blue jeans and leather jackets, standing upright against the brick wall of a private community garden called Albert's Garden, located in the Bowery neighborhood of New York City between the Bowery and Second Street.
 The stance of the group members in the photograph would influence their future cover designs as well, with the majority of their succeeding albums using a picture of the band on the front cover.
 Music historian Legs McNeil states that "Tommy [is] standing on his tip-toes and Joey [is] hunched over a bit."
 The back cover art, which depicts a belt buckle with a bald eagle and the band's logo, was designed by Arturo Vega.
 Liner notes on the back cover fail to acknowledge backing vocalists and additional instrument players.
 Leigh, who performed backing vocals on several tracks, asked guitarist Johnny why he was not mentioned on the record's credits.
 Johnny replied: "We didn't want people to get confused with who's in the band or who's not.
 It's our first album, you know, and we didn't want people to get confused."

 The artwork became one of the most imitated album covers in music.
 The image of a band in front of a brick wall dressed in ripped jeans and leather jackets was copied by Alvin and the Chipmunks in Chipmunk Punk.
 Ramones's artwork was ranked number 58 on Rolling Stone's 1991 list of 100 Greatest Album Covers.

+The album sleeve and a poster of the same design are in the permanent collection of the Museum of Modern Art in New York City.